markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 So missing data, as I said,  is the absence of values for certain observations within a variable.
 And it affects of course all machine learning models in the sense that we can't really feed observations to a machine learning model that contains missing values, not if you use scikit-learn at least.

-So there are a variety of reasons why data could be missing a value can be lost or not stored properly

-for example during data storage or the value does not exist.

-For example if the variable comes from the deviation of two other variables and the second variable

-takes a value zero the division by zero does not exist.
+So there are a variety of reasons why data could be missing, a value can be lost or not stored properly for example during data storage or the value does not exist.
+For example if the variable comes from the deviation of two other variables and the second variable takes a value zero the division by zero does not exist.

-But he did it that was obtained from a survey say and the person refuses to answer a question that could

-also be a missing value.
+But he did it that was obtained from a survey let's say and the person refuses to answer a question that could also be a missing value.

-So we need to be prepared to fill in those missing values with some sort of number to use in machine
+So we need to be prepared to fill in those missing values with some sort of number to use in machine learning.

-learning.

 The second problem I mentioned is the presence of flavors or strings in categorical variables.